-This spring marks my 10th year working at Rosepapa Creative.
+This spring marked my 10th year working as Creative Director at Rosepapa Creative.
 Each year I like to take a few minutes, walk down memory lane and look back over the past year or in this case the last several years.

 The digital media field is a challenging one.
 It’s constantly evolving, competitive and unpredictable.